Warnings for Lexapro

 Pediatric Use

-The safety and effectiveness of Lexapro have not been established in pediatric (younger than 12 years of age) patients with major depressive disorder.
-In a 24-week, open- label safety study in 118 children (aged 7 to 11 years) who had major depressive disorder, the safety findings were consistent with the known safety and tolerability profile for
+The safety and effectiveness of Lexapro for the treatment of major depressive disorder have not been established in pediatric patients younger than 12 years of age.
+In a 24- week, open- label safety study in 118 pediatric patients aged 7 to 11 years who had major depressive disorder, the safety findings were consistent with the known safety and tolerability profile for Lexapro.

-Safety and effectiveness of Lexapro has not been established in pediatric patients less than 18 years of age with Generalized Anxiety Disorder.
+The safety and effectiveness of Lexapro for the treatment of generalized anxiety disorder have not been established in pediatric patients younger than 7 years of age.

+Antidepressants increase the risk of suicidal thoughts and behaviors in pediatric patients [see WARNINGS AND PRECAUTIONS].
 Decreased appetite and weight loss have been observed in association with the use of SSRIs.
 Consequently, regular monitoring of weight and growth should be performed in children and adolescents treated with an SSRI such as Lexapro.

 Geriatric Use